 The best washer dryers clean and care for your clothes, save you a great deal of time and can also help keep damp at bay.
 Not only do washer dryers save you money with their 2-in-1 capabilities, they save something even more valuable: time.
 Choosing the best washer dryer is partly about price but there are some other important considerations too.
 There's the drum capacity and the drying capacity, which are rarely the same: most models can wash bigger loads than they can dry, because the drying function needs to leave room for hot air to circulate or you end up with damp laundry even after hours of drying.

-Spin speed is a factor here too, because the faster the spin the more water is removed before the drying process begins, and so is noise: you don't want a washer/dryer that rattles the plates and sounds like a jet taking off in your open-plan kitchen.
+Spin speed is something that needs to be considered too, because the faster the spin the more water is removed before the drying process begins.
+Another factor is noise: you don't want a washer/dryer that rattles the plates and sounds like a jet taking off in your open-plan kitchen.
 We've also taken cycle duration into account, because you don't want to wait all day to wash and dry a little load.

 In addition to our guide to the best washer dryers below, we've also curated expert guides on how to buy a washer dryer (opens in new tab) and the classic washer dryer mistakes to avoid (opens in new tab) so that you can get the best from your new machine.

 Those with more room might like to head straight to our lists of the best tumble dryers next to one of the best washing machines in your kitchen or utility room, a do-everything appliance is the ideal solution.

 What is the best washer dryer 2022?